 To pass, either 1) provide two “yes” responses or 2) provide one “yes” response and claim one exclusion.
 If you provide no “yes” responses but claim two exclusions, the 10 points will be reallocated to the Provider to Patient Exchange objective.
 Note: To be actively engaged with a registry or agency, you must be either sending production data to the entity or in the process of moving toward doing so.
 (For a more complete definition of active engagement, see the measure descriptions.)

 Exception: Scoring is not performance-rate based for the Query of Prescription Drug Monitoring Program (PDMP) bonus measure.
 CMS had initially designed this as a performance-rate based measure, but a lack of EHR-PDMP integration meant that clinicians would have to track their numerator and denominator manually or develop custom reports.
 Consequently, CMS changed this to a measure that requires a “yes” or “no” attestation.
-Attesting “yes” indicates that “for at least one Schedule II opioid electronically prescribed using CEHRT during the performance period, the MIPS eligible clinician then used data from CEHRT to conduct a query ofa PDMP for prescription drug history, except where prohibited and in accordance with applicable law.”
-CMS has asked the ONC to see how the CEHRT program can support PDMP-EHR integration in the future.
+Attesting “yes” indicates that “for at least one Schedule II opioid electronically prescribed using CEHRT during the performance period, the MIPS eligible clinician then used data from CEHRT to conduct a query of a PDMP for prescription drug history, except where prohibited and in accordance with applicable law.”
+You can earn 10 bonus points for this measure (up from 5 points in 2020).

 Previous: PI: What You Need to Do